rayahazi/Angular-morning-B-2022/08 lesson/README.md

 - Create 2 components: `shop`, `shop/stock`
 - use bootstrap for design
-- In shop.ts - create array of items objects, for each object:
+- Create new file in shop folder `item.it`, and export a structure class for each item:
   - id
   - name
   - price
   - stock

+- In shop.ts - import the class, and create array of items objects with initial data.

 - in shop.html - create table to show the items.

 - in stock.html - create input(to change stock's number) and button